prasanthrangan/hyprdots/README.md

 > **Warning**
 >
 > Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
-> Nvidia drm will be enabled only in grub and Hyperland is launched by sddm!!
-> So please ensure that hyprland supports your nvidia card.
+> Nvidia drm will be enabled in grub, so please [ensure](https://wiki.archlinux.org/title/NVIDIA) your nvidia card supports dkms drivers/hyprland.

 After minimal Arch install (with grub), clone and execute -
 ```shell